HSD: Training-Free Acceleration for Document Parsing Vision-Language Models with Hierarchical Speculative Decoding: Experiments

-Here $T^{\mathrm{AR}}_{\mathrm{decode}}$ and $T^{\mathrm{Spec}}_{\mathrm{decode}}$ are wall-clock times for standard autoregressive decoding and our speculative decoder, respectively, under identical hardware, precision, batch size, and caching.
-Unless otherwise noted, $T_{\mathrm{decode}}$ \emph{includes} the draft model’s forward passes used for speculation, target-model parallel verification, accept/reject control flow (including rollbacks) and KV-cache maintenance, as well as any communication overheads; it \emph{excludes} disk I/O, non-generative preprocessing, and prefill that is not executed inside the decoding loop.
+Here, \(T^{\mathrm{AR}}_{\mathrm{decode}}\) and \(T^{\mathrm{Spec}}_{\mathrm{decode}}\) are wall-clock times for standard autoregressive decoding and our speculative decoder, respectively.
+Unless otherwise noted, \(T_{\mathrm{decode}}\) \emph{includes} the draft model’s forward passes used for speculation, target-model parallel verification, accept/reject control flow (including rollbacks), KV-cache maintenance, and communication overheads; it \emph{excludes} disk I/O, non-generative preprocessing, and prefill not executed inside the decoding loop.